Yuta Kamimura

 Yuta Kamimura (上村 優太, Kamimura Yūta) is a Japanese racing driver.
 He is the 2023 SRO Japan Cup champion.

 Early career

 Formula 4

 In 2014, Kamimura graduated from the Suzuka Circuit Racing School Formula with a scholarship to compete in the inaugural season of the F4 Japanese Championship for Honda Formula Dream Project.
-Despite scoring a fifth-place finish in the season opener at Okayama, Kamimura didn't score another top-five finish until the season-ending Motegi round, where he finished fourth and ended his maiden season in single-seaters 12th in points.
+Despite scoring a fifth-place finish in the season opener at Okayama, he did not score another top-five finish until the season-ending Motegi round, where he finished fourth and ended his maiden season in single-seaters 12th in points.

 Kamimura returned to HFDP for the 2016 season.
 Despite a double podium at the opening round of the season at Okayama, Kamimura only scored points five more times and ended the season 14th in the standings.

 Porsche Carrera Cup Japan

 After leaving single-seaters at the end of 2016, Porsche Japan and the PCCJ Committee selected Kamimura for their 2017 scholarship, which saw him compete on full-time basis in Porsche Carrera Cup Japan.
 In his first season in the series, Kamimura finished runner-up to Shinji Takei.

 Kamimura returned to PCCJ for 2018, after being retained for the scholarship program alongside Yoshiaki Katayama.
 After finishing runner-up in the season-ending race at Suzuka, Kamimura ended the season second in points to Tsubasa Kondo.

 Returning to Carrera Cup Japan for the next two seasons, Kamimura joined Porsche Center Okazaki and finished runner-up in both seasons, to Ukyo Sasahara in 2019, and to Ryo Ogawa in 2020.